 Pyramid Lake is located about 16 miles north of the town of Castaic, on Piru Creek within the Angeles and Los Padres National Forests.
 The lake provides regulatory storage for Castaic Powerplant (owned and operated by the Los Angeles Department of Water and Power), an afterbay for William E. Warne Powerplant, emergency storage for water deliveries from the West Branch, incidental flood protection, and recreation.

-More Information: The recreation program is administered by a concessionaire, Parks Management Company, operating under an agreement with the California Department of Water Resources.
-Their phone number is (877) 444-6777, or visit their website.
+The recreation program includes camping, picnicking, boating, water skiing, swimming and fishing, and is administered by the concessionaire, Parks Management Company (PMC), operating under an agreement with the California Department of Water Resources.
+Their phone number is (877) 444-6777, or you may visit their website.

 Emigrant Landing, reached via Smokey the Bear off-ramp from I-5, has a boat ramp, beach, and picnic areas.